 A crude road through the endless Cypress trees shows what Ransom Olds was up against in developing Oldsmar.
 Olds tried to induce farming into the area, boasting that because of the suburb climate, " I can see no reason why we can not three or more crops a year from this fertile soil."
 He also envisioned a grape industry in Florida and since the growing season was longer in Florida, the grapes would mature quicker and they could get the drop on their Californian competitors.
 Despite the abundant agricultural virtues of the state of Florida, grape production was yet another interesting concept from Ransom Olds that never really caught on in Florida.

-Once a year in the spring, Oldsmar residence reminisce about Ransom Olds' legacy and celebrate with Oldsmar Days and Nights where old cars meet up with to make new memories.
+Once a year in the spring, Oldsmar residence reminisce about Ransom Olds' legacy and celebrate with Oldsmar Days and Nights, where old cars meet up with to make new memories.